 The little line drawings in this growth guide from Vintage Gardens web site adds even more info to help me place the roses properly.
-Unlike the drawings in the book, which only show a general idea of growth habit, these drawings also show size ... in relation to a drawing of a very stylishly dressed woman and her dog.
+Unlike the drawings in the book, which only show a general idea of growth habit, these drawings also show size ... in relation to a drawing of a very stylishly dressed man and his dog.

 I'm doing all of this to try to site each rose to its best advantage, to have a garden full of the beautiful English roses that I love.

-It's important to put the roses that want to climb in the back along the fence, large shrubs behind smaller shrubs ... there's so much to remember.
+It's important to put the roses that want to climb in the back where I plan to install a fence, large shrubs behind smaller shrubs ... there's so much to remember.

-The garden is going to be in a prominent location, toward the back of the property, by the barn, where the nursery operation will be located next year.
+The garden is going to be in a prominent location, toward the back of the property, by the barn, in a spot that overlooks the neighbor's pond.
 I'm so excited to watch the roses develop through their first year in the ground, and beyond.